Leroy-Hong/BluestacksWorldFlipperBot/README.md

 of a game known as world flipper. (for personal use)

 Code is horribly unoptimized, still working on it.
-I am a beginner programmer and made this as a hobby
+I am a beginner programmer and made this as a hobby.
+I am open to suggestions / improvements.

 Use of pyautogui to read data on the bluestacks emulator, therefore emulator has to be in foreground